IDGHIM/fcc-Technical-Documentation/README.md

 # :notebook: fcc-Technical-Documentation
 Website : https://idghim.github.io/fcc-Technical-Documentation/

-*On the site some instructions have been changed to make a result that I personnally liked*
+On this site, I made some modifications to the instructions in order to achieve a result that I personally liked and that fits my style.
 ## :dart: Objectifs
 For this project, you will build a technical documentation page to serve as instruction or reference for a topic.
 *Similar to [Documentation Page]([https://technical-documentation-page.freecodecamp.rocks]) (do not copy this demo project).*